The Zope Web Framework

 - BlueBream features the Zope Component Architecture (ZCA) which implements Separation of concerns to create highly cohesive reusable components (zope.component).

-- BlueBream includes a number of compenents which provide well tested
+- BlueBream includes a number of well tested components to implement

-- zope.publisher publishes Python objects on the web, it is geared towards WSGI compatibility
+- zope.publisher publishes Python objects on the web, emphasizing WSGI compatibility

-- zope.security provides a generic mechanism supporting pluggable security policies
+- zope.security provides a generic mechanism for pluggable security policies

 - zope.testing and zope.testbrowser offer unit and functional testing frameworks